This guide explains how to break the cycle of sexual performance anxiety for men.

 So, stop linking your anxiety and erectile dysfunction with your identity as a man.
 There is no correlation at all.

-There have been several peer-reviewed studies from various academic research institutions linking regular porn use to a decreased sex drive.
+There have been several peer-reviewed studies from various academic research institutions linking regular watching of adult movies to a decreased sex drive.
 This can lead to ED symptoms and other mental issues.

-You’re better off cutting it out of your life altogether.
+You’re better off cutting them out of your life altogether.